-1 Eligible Impairment Types
+2 Eligible Impairment Types

 Eligible Impairment Examples of Heath Conditions Impaired Muscle Power Athletes with Impaired Muscle Power have a Health Condition that either reduces or eliminates their ability to voluntarily contract their muscles in order to move or to generate force.
 Examples of an Underlying Health Condition that can lead to Impaired Muscle Power include spinal cord injury (complete or incomplete, tetra-or paraplegia or paraparesis), muscular dystrophy, post-polio syndrome and spina bifida.
 Limb Deficiency Athletes with Limb Deficiency have total or partial absence of bones or joints as a consequence of trauma.
+Examples of an Underlying Health Condition that can lead to Limb Deficiency include: traumatic amputation, illness (for example amputation due to bone cancer) or congenital

+limb deficiency (for example dysmelia).

+Hypertonia

-Examples of an Underlying Health Condition that can lead to Limb Deficiency include: traumatic amputation, illness (for example amputation due to bone cancer) or congenital limb deficiency (for example dysmelia).
-Leg Length Difference Athletes with Leg Length Difference have a difference in the length of their legs.
-Examples of an Underlying Health Condition that can lead to Leg Length Difference include: dysmelia and congenital or traumatic disturbance of limb growth.
-Short Stature Athletes with Short Stature will have a reduced length in the bones of the upper limbs, lower limbs and/or trunk.
-Examples of an Underlying Health Condition that can lead to Short Stature include achondroplasia, growth hormone dysfunction, and osteogenesis imperfecta.
-Hypertonia Athletes with hypertonia have an increase in muscle tension and a reduced ability of a muscle to stretch caused by damage to Examples of an Underlying Health Condition that can lead to Hypertonia include cerebral the central nervous system. palsy, traumatic brain injury and stroke.
-Ataxia Athletes with Ataxia have uncoordinated movements caused by damage to the central nervous system.
+Athletes with hypertonia have an increase in muscle tension and a reduced ability of a muscle to stretch caused by damage to the central nervous system.
+Examples of an Underlying Health Condition that can lead to Hypertonia include cerebral palsy, traumatic brain injury and stroke.

+Ataxia

+Athletes with Ataxia have uncoordinated movements caused by damage to the central nervous system.
 Examples of an Underlying Health Condition that can lead to Ataxia include: cerebral palsy, traumatic brain injury, stroke and multiple sclerosis.

+Athetosis

-Athetosis Athletes with Athetosis have continual slow involuntary movements.
+Athletes with Athetosis have continual slow involuntary movements.
 Examples of an Underlying Health Condition that can lead to Athetosis include cerebral palsy, traumatic brain injury and stroke.

-Impaired Passive Range of Movement Athletes with Impaired Passive Range of Movement have a restriction or a lack of passive movement in one or more joints.
-Examples of an Underlying Health Condition that can lead to Impaired Passive Range of Movement include athrogryposis and contracture resulting from chronic joint immobilisation or trauma affecting a joint.
+Impaired Passive Range of Movement

+Athletes with Impaired Passive Range of Movement have a restriction or a lack of passive movement in one or more joints.
+Examples of an Underlying Health Condition that can lead to Impaired Passive Range of Movement include arthrogryposis and contracture resulting from chronic joint immobilisation or trauma affecting a joint.